wp-plugins/dukapress/readme.txt

 No.  Nothing is wrong with you. :)

 We test DukaPress on a large number of different server set-ups and envrionments and we are satisfied that it does work in these environments.
 However, the number of different environments 'out there' is infinite and we cannot possibly test on every single environment.
-If everythign that you try fails to work, perharps you should move your site to one of the more common web hosts?
+If everything that you try fails to work, perharps you should move your site to one of the more common web hosts?
 [Look here for hosts that we know work with DukaPress.](http://dukapress.org/download/)

 = Why isn't the Grid Display working? =